google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

 [a Promise type](https://api.jquery.com/Types/#Promise), but this is just a subset of Deferred and has the same issues.

-Although promise implementations follow a standardised behaviour, their overall APIs differ.
+Although promise implementations follow a standardized behaviour, their overall APIs differ.
 JavaScript promises are similar in API to RSVP.js.
 Here's how you create a promise: